 The flu vaccination programme is well underway now.
-It is not my intention to sway your opinion regarding this either way, but I would urge that you base your views on fact rather than hype.
+I would urge that you base your decision regarding vaccination on fact rather than hype.
 Do some research – there is plenty about.
 Here is just one article.

 A good immune system is the most precious attribute you can have and nothing can replace it.
 There are also lots of remedies for colds and flu – some based in science, some just money-makers.
 Here are some of the best things you can do to boost immunity – and these are free or cost little.
 They may avert infection all together, but even if you do contract a virus, you may suffer less and recover more quickly.
 Life is not without health problems but a healthy body is natures way of ensuring that the species is not wiped out.